hiiamboris/red-elastic-ui-gitlab-mirror/README.md

 - `#fix    = #fix-x    #fix-y` - size is fixed, offset is scaled proportionally to window size
 - `#scale  = #scale-x  #scale-y` - both size and offset are scaled proportionally to window size
 - `#fill   = #fill-x   #fill-y` - same as `#scale` but fills the available space and avoids collision (with fixed faces)

+Tip: anchors should come after style name (e.g. `base`) and before the other style name to be properly assigned.